eclipse-sumo/sumo/docs/web/docs/Developer/HowToRelease.md

 - reenable HAVE_VERSION_H in src/config.h.cmake
 - rename version to "git" in configure.ac and CMakeLists.txt
-- insert a new empty "Git master" section at the top of the [change log](../ChangeLog.md)
+- insert a new empty "Git master" section at the top of the [ChangeLog](../ChangeLog.md)
 - commit changes
 - drink your favorite beverage